GUIDe: Generative and Uncertainty-Informed Inverse Design for On-Demand Nonlinear Functional Responses: Acknowledgements

 \section{Acknowledgements}

+This work was supported by the startup funds from the J. Mike Walker ’66 Department of Mechanical Engineering at Texas A\&M University and the National Science Foundation (NSF) EDSE program (CMMI 2434393).
 We thank Dr. Wei Zhang for the support on the finite element analysis.
 Portions of this research were conducted with the advanced computing resources provided by Texas A\&M High Performance Research Computing.